neoslab/pumpbot/README.md

     # Number of tokens to buy when fast mode is enabled.
     fasttokens: 20

-    # Stoploss Percentage
+    # Stop Loss
     # Loss threshold in percentage.
 The bot will sell if the price drops by this amount.
     stoploss: 20

-    # Take Profit Percentage
+    # Take Profit
     # Profit threshold in percentage.
 The bot will sell if the price increases by this amount.
     takeprofit: 50

     # Trailing Profit
-    # Activate a trailing stop once the price has increased by this percentage.
+    # Activate multilevel trailing profit once the price has increased by these level.
-    trailing: 20
+    trailprofit: False

+    # Trailing Level 1
+    # The first trailing profit level the bot must secure, expressed as a percentage.
+    trailone: 50

+    # Trailing Level 2
+    # The second trailing profit level the bot must secure, expressed as a percentage.
+    trailtwo: 50

+    # Trailing Level 3
+    # The third trailing profit level the bot must secure, expressed as a percentage.
+    trailthree: 50

+    # Trailing Level 4
+    # The fourth trailing profit level the bot must secure, expressed as a percentage.
+    trailfour: 50

+    # Trailing Level 5
+    # The first fifth profit level the bot must secure, expressed as a percentage.
+    trailfive: 50

-    # Trade Timeout
+    # Trade Countdown
     # Maximum duration (in seconds) a trade can stay open without reaching stop loss or take profit.
-    timeout: 900
+    countdown: 900

 # Priority fee configuration
 priority: